Children of undocumented immigrants arrested in Mississippi rely on strangers for food and shelter

 “While we are a nation of immigrants, more than that we are first and foremost a nation of laws,” Southern District U.S Attorney Mike Hurst argued.

-But those children left behind and families impacted by each raid stressed their parents and friends are good people.
+But those children and families who spoke to 12 News impacted by each raid stressed their parents and friends are good people.

-“I need my dad and mommy,” Gregorio said.
+“I need my dad and mommy,” Gregorio told 12 News.
 “My dad didn’t do anything, he’s not a criminal.”

-For Christina Peralta who’s the godmother of two children who’s mom was arrested, she’s helpless as she watches the boys wonder when they’ll see their mother again.
+Christina Peralta, the godmother of two children whose mom was arrested, told 12 News she feels helpless as she watches the boys wonder when they’ll see their mother again.

 “He said his mom is gone, that he’s upset with Trump, he said he just wants his mom back,” Peralta continued.
 “And they’ve been crying all day long since they got home from school.”

-But with the help of Clear Creek Boot Camp owner Jordan Barnes and other community leaders the kids will have a roof to sleep under at his gym for the night with donated food to eat.
+But with the help of Clear Creek Boot Camp owner Jordan Barnes and other community leaders, the kids will have a place to sleep.
+Good Samaritans have also donated food.

 “We’re going to have bedding available for them and we’re going to have food available for them just to get them through the night,” Barnes explained.
 “And if they need transportation to school tomorrow we’ll also take care of that.”

-And in times like these, those in Forest stress you cannot forget the children through this.
+And in times like these, those in Forest stress you cannot forget the children.

 “I understand the law and how everything works and everything needs to have a system,” Barnes stated.
 “But everybody needs to hold the kids first and foremost in their minds and that’s what we’ve tried to do here is give them a place to stay and ease the pain a little bit.”